d-pac/d-pac.cms/docs/rest/README.md

 ### 401 Unauthorized

 > Authentication is required and has failed or has not yet been provided.

+### 403 Forbidden

+> The request was a valid request, but the server is refusing to respond to it.
+Unlike a 401 Unauthorized response, authenticating will make no difference.

+These errors include failure to comply due to a missing parameter.

 ### 404 Not Found